 The universal clinical manifestations of kidney failure and other diseases in cats are the same.
 Since the cats do not have the benefit of language communication, diagnosis becomes harder.
 Thus, the veterinarian takes more time trying to eliminate the symptoms for a definitive diagnosis.
 The use of bioresonance comes in to shorten this process.
 It is more precise in detecting the source of the problem and much quicker.
 Alternative therapy is popular for not exposing the cats and other animals to pain and trauma.

 The cat stays on a mat that has electromagnetic frequencies.
-A veterinarian then puts electrodes on the body of the cat connected to a bicom machine.
-The electrodes detect the negative frequencies from the sick kidney.
+A veterinarian then puts applicators on the body of the cat connected to a bicom machine.
+The applicators detect the negative frequencies from the sick kidney.
 In response, the device relays back the correct electromagnetic frequencies to the kidney.
 This helps in triggering the kidney cells to gradually start performing the essential functions.

 After the diagnosis, the veterinarian will be able to formulate a better treatment plan with full knowledge of what is ailing the cat.
 The therapy also shows the extent of the damage and how long it may take for the restoration.
 This information is crucial in the rehabilitation of the kidneys to normalcy.
 While conventional therapy involves taking samples to the laboratory, bioresonance does not.
 It is much friendlier to the animal.
 The animal relaxes as it goes through the diagnosis sessions.
 The conventional laboratory testing means extracting blood samples and other relevant tissues or fluids from the animal.